About

 Amir Salem OAM

-Board Member
+Board Director

-Amir has more than 25 yearsโ€™ experience in teaching and program management at TAFE Multicultural Education program and is president of the Australian Egyptian Forum Council.
-Heย was also the lead tutor on a project which developed a training program for Australians doing business in Asia and the Middle East.
+Elected to the Board in 2019, Amir brings over 35 years of expertise in multicultural services, including teaching and program management of the TAFE Multicultural Education program, and community engagement.
+He was also the lead tutor on a project that developed a training program for Australian business people conducting business in Asia and the Middle East.

 Meet Our Talented Team